Bill

 AI Summary

-This bill modifies the quorum requirements for the State Emergency Medical Services Advisory Committee, which currently consists of twenty members (three non-voting ex-officio members and seventeen appointed members representing various healthcare and emergency medical service roles).
-The bill changes the quorum definition from "a majority of the members" to "a total of seven members who have been appointed by the governor and whose terms have not expired".
-This means that instead of requiring more than half of all committee members to be present to conduct business, the committee can now proceed with seven specific appointed members.
-The committee members continue to serve without compensation but are reimbursed for necessary expenses, and the chairperson is still elected from among the members.
-The bill aims to potentially make the committee's operations more flexible by lowering the quorum threshold, which could help ensure the committee can conduct important business even if not all members are able to attend a meeting.
+This bill modifies the quorum requirements for the State Emergency Medical Services Advisory Committee, which is a 20-member committee responsible for providing guidance on emergency medical services in Hawaii.
+Currently composed of three non-voting ex-officio members (from transportation, military, and health planning agencies) and 17 appointed members representing various medical and healthcare backgrounds, the bill changes the quorum definition from "a majority of the members" to "a total of seven members who have been appointed by the governor and whose terms have not expired".
+This means that instead of requiring more than half of the total 20-member committee to be present to conduct business, only seven specifically appointed members need to be present to establish a quorum.
+The bill maintains that a majority vote of members present at a meeting with an established quorum is still required to validate any committee actions.
+The committee members continue to serve without compensation but are reimbursed for necessary expenses, and they elect their own chairperson from among their members.
+The bill will take effect upon approval.

 Committee Categories